Italian Classic Almond Biscotti Recipe (Cantucci)

 - Heat oven to 350°F. Line a baking sheet with parchment.

-- Toast the almonds (optional but worth it): bake the almonds for 8 to 10 minutes, then cool.
+- Toast the almonds if desired.
+Bake the almonds for 8 to 10 minutes, then cool.

 - Whisk flour, sugar, baking powder, and salt in a large bowl.

-- In another bowl, beat the 3 eggs with vanilla (and almond extract if using).
-Stir in orange zest if using.
+- In another bowl, beat the 3 eggs with vanilla.
+Add almond extract and orange zest if using.

 - Pour the wet mixture into the dry mixture.
 Mix until a thick dough forms.
 Fold in the almonds.